-Hopes have been shattered for hundreds of women with incurable triple negative secondary breast cancer today, as the National Institute for Health and Care Excellence (NICE) has provisionally rejected Trodelvy* for routine use on the NHS in England, leaving them with profound anxiety and uncertainty about their future treatment options.
+Hopes have been shattered for hundreds of women with incurable triple negative secondary breast cancer today, as the National Institute for Health and Care Excellence (NICE) has provisionally rejected Trodelvy1 for routine use on the NHS in England, leaving them with profound anxiety and uncertainty about their future treatment options.

-Women living with this life-limiting disease already face the devastating reality of short prognoses and limited treatment options, but Trodelvy could offer certain patients hope of precious extra months spent with loved ones and doing what matters most to them.
+Women living with this life-limiting disease already face the devastating reality of short prognoses and limited treatment options.
+But Trodelvy could offer certain patients hope of precious extra months spent with loved ones and doing what matters most to them.

-In light of today’s news, the charity is now calling on Gilead to guarantee their pre-reimbursement access scheme will remain open to all new eligible patients until a final decision around routine access to Trodelvy on the NHS is made by NICE, at the second committee meeting next month.
+In light of today’s news, the charity is calling on Gilead to guarantee their pre-reimbursement access scheme will remain open to all new eligible patients until a final decision around routine access to Trodelvy on the NHS is made by NICE, at the second committee meeting next month.

-With a public consultation closing at 5pm on Friday 29th April 2022, Breast Cancer Now is calling for the public to sign our Open Letter and respond to the NICE Consultation directly.
+With a public consultation closing at 5pm on Friday 29 April 2022, Breast Cancer Now is calling for the public to sign our Open Letter and respond to the NICE Consultation directly.

-Baroness Delyth Morgan, Chief Executive at Breast Cancer Now said:
+Baroness Delyth Morgan, Chief Executive at Breast Cancer Now, said:

-“Today’s decision is a devastating blow to women with triple negative incurable secondary breast cancer in England.
-Evidence shows Trodelvy can increase time before a patient’s disease progresses and, crucially, how long they live compared to being treated with chemotherapy.
+"Evidence shows Trodelvy can increase time before a patient’s disease progresses and, crucially, how long they live compared to being treated with chemotherapy.

-“We campaigned tirelessly to see eligible patients access Trodelvy and earlier this year, secured a commitment from drug company, Gilead, to expand its pre-reimbursement access scheme to ensure more women could access the drug while we waited on NICE’s decision around its routine use on the NHS.
+"And earlier this year, we secured a commitment from drug company, Gilead, to expand its pre-reimbursement access scheme, to ensure more women could access the drug while we waited on NICE’s decision around its routine use on the NHS.

 “In the meantime, Gilead must guarantee that its pre-reimbursement scheme remains open to all new eligible patients as we make every effort to ensure that NICE reverses its decision."

-"Living with secondary triple negative breast cancer is like walking a tightrope every day, at any moment I could take a turn for the worse and my treatment options are limited.
+"Living with secondary triple negative breast cancer is like walking a tightrope every day.
+At any moment, I could take a turn for the worse and my treatment options are limited.

-"Trodelvy is more targeted than other treatments and I believe it could give people extra quality and precious time with their loved ones which is why today’s provisional decision is so brutal.
+"Trodelvy is more targeted than other treatments and I believe it could give people extra quality and precious time with their loved ones, which is why today’s provisional decision is so brutal.

 "This drug gives me hope of more time and doing things that matter most to me, like walking my dog and spending time with my family.

-Notes To Editor
+Notes to Editor

-*Sacituzumab govitecan (Trodelvy) is a targeted (biological) therapy.
+- Sacituzumab govitecan (Trodelvy) is a targeted (biological) therapy.
 It delivers a chemotherapy drug straight to cancer cells which have the protein Trop-2 on their surface.
 This is the case in many types of cancer, including breast cancer.
-This treatment is suitable for patients with unresectable locally advanced or secondary triple negative breast cancer who have had at least two prior therapies.
+This treatment is suitable for patients with unresectable locally advanced or secondary triple negative breast cancer, who have had at least two prior therapies.

-*Wales normally follow NICE decisions.
-We have written to the Northern Ireland Department of Health asking them to confirm whether they will be following the Scottish Medicines Consortiums positive recommendation.
+- Wales normally follow NICE decisions.
+We have written to the Northern Ireland Department of Health asking them to confirm whether they will be following the Scottish Medicines Consortium's positive recommendation.